bdi2357/StatisticalRebalancing/README.md

 - Fancyimpute
 - XGBoost (if using the focused oversampling with XGBoost)

+  Convergence Handling
+To handle convergence issues, the imputation process is monitored with a timer.
+If the process takes too long, the dataset is split further, and the imputation is retried on smaller subsets.
+This recursive splitting continues until the imputation completes within the specified time.

+Results and Evaluation
+Evaluate the imputation methods and rebalancing technique by comparing the distributions, correlations, and model performance before and after imputation.
+Cross-validation is used to assess the robustness of the methods.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## References
+Bordley, R. F., Nguyen, T. T., & Zhang, D. (2010).
+Learning and overcoming imbalanced performance caused by data bias.
+Decision Analysis, 7(4), 350-373.
+Devi, D., Purusothaman, G., Krishna, S. R., & Nepsha, A. (2018).
+Handling imbalanced data using auxiliary node data descriptions.
+Knowledge-Based Systems, 156, 48-62.
+Loannou, M., Kokkinakis, G., & Moustakas, K. (2021).
+SMOTE-D: Synthetic minority over-sampling technique with density factor.
+Knowledge-Based Systems, 231, 107404.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any improvements or suggestions.